Does A Frog Have Backbone

 • Thoracic Vertebrae: These vertebrae form the main part of the frog's back and are relatively short and strong.
 They provide support for the rib cage, although the frog's ribs are rudimentary and do not encircle the body like in mammals or reptiles.
 This reduced ribcage contributes to the frog’s flexible body shape, aiding in its swimming and jumping abilities.

 • Sacral Vertebrae: These vertebrae connect the backbone to the pelvic girdle.
 This connection is crucial for transferring the power generated by the hind legs during locomotion to the rest of the body.
-The robust sacral vertebrae help absorb shock during landing after a jump.
+The solid sacral vertebrae help absorb shock during landing after a jump.

 The Skeletal System: Beyond the Backbone